 The wine trade

-- An Oral History of the Wine Trade (C1088), part of the National Life Stories Food project, recorded life story interviews about the wine trade, both past and current.
+- An Oral History of the Wine Trade (C1088), part of the National Life Stories Food programme, recorded life story interviews about the wine trade, both past and current.
 The project ran from 2003 until 2005 and was sponsored by the Vintners’ Company and the Institute of Masters of Wine.

 - For collections relating to business, see business and finance.